Table of Contents

 Updated April 29, 2023

-The West Thumb Geyser Basin is located just off of the Grand Loop Road, which is the main road that runs through the park.
-Visitors can enter the park from any of its five entrances and follow the signs to the West Thumb Geyser Basin.
-The closest entrance to the West Thumb area is the South Entrance, which is located just 3 miles from the West Thumb Geyser Basin.
+The West Thumb Geyser Basin is conveniently located just off the Grand Loop Road, the main route through Yellowstone.
+Visitors can enter the park from any of its five entrances and follow signs to West Thumb.
+The South Entrance is the closest, only about 3 miles from the basin, making it an easy stop for anyone exploring the park.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here

-We accessed the West Thumb from Lake Village; and today we learned an interesting fact about this area of Yellowstone National Park.
-The West Thumb gets its name from the distinct shape of the lake.
-From the air, the lake looks like a human hand with the basin representing the thumb.
-The truth is that the basin was formed by the collapse of the thermal features many years ago.
-You can easily access most of these geothermal features and steam vents from the boardwalk.
-The boardwalk makes a figure 8 of sorts.
+We accessed West Thumb from Lake Village, and today we learned an intriguing fact about this part of Yellowstone National Park: the West Thumb gets its name from the lake’s distinctive shape.
+From above, the lake resembles a human hand, with the basin forming the “thumb.”
+Interestingly, the basin itself was created many years ago by the collapse of underlying thermal features.

-There are several tour operators that offer guided tours of Yellowstone National Park, including the West Thumb Geyser Basin.
-These tours typically include transportation to and from the park, as well as a guided tour of the area.
+For those who prefer a guided experience, several tour operators offer Yellowstone tours that include West Thumb.
+These typically cover transportation to and from the park as well as expert commentary about the geothermal wonders and history of the area.
 Visitors can book these tours online or through their hotel or lodging provider.

 Highlights of the West Thumb Geysers